 The reason for the grave warning: Life vs seduction, intoxication, enslavement and death

-To draw this section to a close, we return to the warning of Florensky of what may happen to us if we enter into the spiritual battlegrounds of the Borderlands unprepared.
-We, very simple, can have two response: The one, if we, immature and deluded, believe that our entrance into these spiritual lands is an entrance into greater fullness of satisfaction and personal peace; the other, if we we perceive that this entrance marks nothing short of warfare—invisible, though it be, yet even more real than the most concrete, visible realities of this age.
-And, as such, this entrance will require a different arsenal.
+The first will lead us to into delusion, believing that our entrance into these spiritual lands is an entrance into greater fullness of satisfaction and personal peace; the other will lead us into truth, as we we perceive that this entrance marks nothing short of warfare—invisible, though it be, yet even more real than the most concrete, visible realities of this age.
+As such, this entrance will require a different arsenal.

 Evangelical phraseology and word-smithing will not work here.